Blog

 Agadir

-Agadir’s best option for longer-stay nomads, with flexible packages and a relaxed culture that matches the city’s pace.
+Agadir’s best option for longer-stay nomads.
+Flexible packages, relaxed culture that matches the city’s pace.
 Close to the beach — the morning commute is genuinely pleasant.

 Café Les Négociants